Analytical approach to higher-order correlation functions in U(1) symmetric systems: Equivalent Model

 \section{Equivalent Model}

 We first consider a generalized open quantum system satisfying the conservation of total excitation number, which means that the U(1) symmetry is satisfied.
-Then, the system Hamiltonian could be defined as $H_{\text{sys}}\{o_k\}$, where $\{o_k\}=(o_1,o_2,\ldots)$, which represents a lowering operator of local quantum systems, respectively.
-The Hamiltonian commutes with the total excitation number operator of the system $\mathcal{N}$, i.e., $[H_{\text{sys}}, \mathcal{N}]=0$ (e.g. $\mathcal{N}=a^\dagger a+\sigma^\dagger\sigma$).
-We assume that each local quantum system could interact with one or more individual heat baths.
-Thus, the total Hamiltonian, including system and environments, can be written as \cite{PhysRevA.31.3761}
+For the sake of simplicity, the system Hamiltonian on which we focused is represented by $H_{\text{sys}}\{o_k\}$, where the notation $\{o_k\}$ indicates that the system of interest comprises several local system modes.
+Subsequently, we introduce the symbol $\mathcal{N}$ to represent the total excitation number operator of the system, and the operator commutes with the system Hamiltonian, i.e., $[H_{\text{sys}}, \mathcal{N}]=0$.
+Finally, without loss of generality, we assume that each local system interacts with one or more individual heat baths (defaulting to two), and the interaction Hamiltonian $H_{\text{I}}$ between the system and the heat baths does not break the U(1) symmetry.
+Consequently, the total Hamiltonian $H_{\text{tot}}$, involving both the system and the heat baths, is defined as ($\hbar=1$)\,\cite{PhysRevA.31.3761}

-where $o_k$ is the lowering operator of the $k$-th local system.
-The coupling constant between the bath and the local system is $\xi_{L,k}=\sqrt{\kappa_{L,k}/2\pi}$ with $\kappa_{L,k}$ being the decay rate induced by the $k$-th bath with $L$-mode in the local system, “H.c.” stands for the Hermitian conjugate, and $L_k(\omega)$ and $L_k^\dagger(\omega)$ are bosonic annihilation operators and creation operators of baths, respectively, with
+where $\xi_{b,k}$ ($\xi_{c,k}$) denotes the coupling strength between the heat bath with mode $b_k(\omega)$ [$c_k(\omega)$] and the $k$-th local system, and is assumed to be frequency independent. $o_k$ represents a lowering operator of the $k$-th local system that is assumed to commute with the heat bath modes, e.g., $b_k(\omega)$ and $b_k^\dagger(\omega)$.
+In this section we assume $o_k$ to be arbitrary.
+In practice, $o_k$ can be a bosonic annihilation operator describing a cavity mode or a lowering operator for the two-level atom. $b_k(\omega)$ [$b_k^\dagger(\omega)$] and $c_k(\omega)$ [$c_k^\dagger(\omega)$] both are bosonic annihilation (creation) operators of the heat baths coupled to the $k$-th local system.
+Note that the subscript $k$ only is used to label the local system and the corresponding heat baths, and in some specific models we also do not necessarily introduce the subscript.
+Meanwhile, the operators also satisfy the standard commutation relation:

+Notice that the Hamiltonian $H_{\text{I}}$ in Eq.~(\ref{eq1}) is a linear interaction.
+For the case of a class of nonlinear interactions satisfying the U(1) symmetry, the specific discussions are presented in Appendix \ref{E}.